 - First, you want to secure the burlap to the wire form by weaving it over and under through the frame (see Figure 1).

 - When you are done with one set of loops, push it to the side and do it again.
 I often twist the burlap in the back between some loops and some rows just to give it some tension and therefore less likely to pull out the last loop.
 You can continue in the same order … inside, middle, outside OR you can alternate and do outside, middle, inside.
 I tend to vary this depending on what’s working for me at that round.
-It really doesn’t matter, remember this is not an exact science and you just have to go with the flow and what’s feeling right to you.
+It really doesn’t matter … remember just go with the flow and what’s feeling right to you.

-Hope this is helpful and hope you are inspired to make one for yourself or for a friend…they will thank you – and so will the birds!
+Well I hope this has been helpful and that you’re inspired to make one for yourself or for a friend.
+They will thank you … and so will the birds!

 How have you embellished your burlap wreath…or plan to?
 Please share what ideas you came up with and photos of what you added.
 Do you have other wreath ideas that would offer good building materials for the birds?

 * Note: In case you’re wondering, none of the brands/companies featured in our posts paid us to include their products.
 They are simply products that we have or would like to have.
 That’s it.
 However, in full disclosure, RYG may earn a small commission from qualifying purchases when links take you to Amazon.com.
 Learn more…